Deliciously sweet Lemon Bars with a shortbread crust and a rich lemon filling. Adapted from the Barefoot Contessa’s famous recipe.

-This past weekend, we offered to bring a dessert to a church event and these delicious Lemon Bars were a big hit!
-Adapted from the Barefoot Contessa Parties! cookbook, these lemon bars were a best-seller for years at Ina Garten’s Barefoot Contessa specialty food store, and I can totally see why – they are fabulous!
+A few weekends ago, we offered to bring a dessert to a church event, and these delicious Lemon Bars were a big hit.
+Adapted from the Barefoot Contessa Parties! cookbook, these lemon bars were a best-seller for years at Ina Garten’s Barefoot Contessa specialty food store, and I can totally see why – they are truly fabulous!

-This is another one of those recipes for when you aren’t worrying about counting calories!
-The bottom of the lemon bars have a lightly, sweetened buttery shortbread crust.
-Then a rich and lemony-sweet filling is poured over the crust and baked until the filling is set.
-Once the bars have cooled, the top is sprinkled with confectioners’ sugar for one last bit of sweetness – plus the powdered sugar looks very pretty on top!
+Then, you’ll pour a rich and lemony-sweet filling over the crust, and bake again until the filling is set.
+Once the bars have cooled, the top is sprinkled with confectioner’s sugar for one additional bit of sweetness – plus the powdered sugar looks very pretty on top!

-If you are a lemon dessert lover like us – these rich and intensely lemon bars are a must-try and won’t disappoint!
+If you are a lemon dessert lover like we are – these rich and intensely lemon bars are a must-try dessert, and they certainly won’t disappoint!

 - ½ pound (2 sticks) unsalted butter, at room temperature